Newcastle University Single Cell Unit

 NIHR Innovation Observatory (NIHRIO)

 NIHRIO is the national medical horizon scanning facility located at Newcastle University.
-The Innovation Observatory is looking for technologies that are up to 10 years from being publically available, by constantly tracking technologies as they evolve, from patent to patient.
+The Innovation Observatory is looking for technologies that are up to 10 years from being publicly available, by constantly tracking technologies as they evolve, from patent to patient.
 The Innovation Observatory has three primary activities; Technology Briefings, advanced horizon scanning tools, and patient involvement.